What is a PCI Audit? How to Get Your Business Ready

-Today, payment card fraud is a booming business with no signs of slowing—out of every hundred dollars spent with a bank card, roughly six dollars, and change is stolen, according to Nilson Report numbers.
-Gross losses from fraudulent card transactions are expected to hit 40 billion by 2027.
+Today, payment card fraud is a booming business with no signs of slowing — out of every $100 in total volume worldwide $6.58 is stolen, according to a 2023 Nilson Report.
+Losses from fraudulent card transactions are expected to reach $404 billion globally over the next ten years.
 Ouch – those stats don’t exactly inspire faith in the payment card industry, right?
-For many customers, turning over highly sensitive personal and financial information requires an increasingly difficult leap of faith.
-Consider this -American consumers worried more about having personal or financial information stolen by hackers than being murdered in 2019.

 Ebook: PCI DSS Compliance: Why It Matters and How to Obtain It